c-blake/bu/doc/dfr.md

 that one fixed unit scale is more "human readable" than what GNU `df` calls `--human-readable`.
-Often one does `dfr` just to see "Where is there space?" and so there is an implicit "human mind comparison" in play which is aided by a consistent scale (and indeed relates to utility of the "percentage" columns) rather than varying K/M/G/T units.
+Often one does `dfr` just to see "Where is there space?" and so there is an implicit "human mind comparison" in play which is aided by a consistent scale rather than varying K/M/G/T units.
+This even relates to utility of the "percentage" columns.

 You can also see that besides direct data space usage/availability, terminal space reclaimed by more centered units can be re-purposed to add i-node usage